 - A higher amount of gross value of estate provided in estate tax returns requires a document that is duly certified by a Certified Public Account from 2 million to 5 million.

-In addition to the changes in the computation of estate tax, here is the other effect of train law on the administrative procedures:
+Besides the changes in the computation of estate tax, here is the other effect of train law on the administrative procedures:

 - Filing of the Notice of Death.
 It cancels the filing of a notice of death of the decedent by his/her executor, administrator, or any of the legal heirs within two (2) months after the decedent’s death.